 The history of Hollywood’s love affair with the automobile goes back to the early days of motion pictures.
 Ever see a Keystone Cops short with all those death defying chase scenes?
-How about more recent films: American Graffiti, Bullitt, Days of Thunder, The Driver, The Fast and the Furious, Gone in 60 Seconds, Grand Prix, The Italian Job, Le Mans, The Transporter or Vanishing Point.
+How about more recent films like: American Graffiti, Bullitt, Cannonball Run, Days of Thunder, The Fast and the Furious, Gone in 60 Seconds, Grand Prix, The Italian Job, Le Mans, The Transporter or Vanishing Point.
 There are many more, but you get the idea.

-Fast forward to the present, and you’ll see personalities such as Tim Allen, Nicolas Cage, Adam Carolla, Patrick Dempsey, Johnny Depp, Jay Leno, Jerry Seinfeld, Christopher Titus and many more driving some of the coolest vehicles on the road.
+Fast forward to the present and you’ll see well known personalities such as Tim Allen, Nicolas Cage, Adam Carolla, Patrick Dempsey, Johnny Depp, Jay Leno, Jerry Seinfeld and many others driving some of the coolest vehicles on the road.

-The Television Motion Picture Car Club has organized this legacy into the first car club of its kind, a club where anyone who is associated or has been associated with the television, motion picture, music, radio, sports and motorsports industries can get together, connect with old friends, make new ones and share their passion for the automobile.
+The Television Motion Picture Car Club was founded in 2009 by entertainment industry insiders who organized this legacy into the first car club of its kind, an organization where anyone who works in or is associated with the television, motion picture, music, radio, sports and motorsports industries can get together, connect with old friends, make new ones and share their passion for the automobile.

-Our members have worked in front of the camera and behind the scenes on hundreds of hit television series and blockbuster motion pictures.
-Some are Academy Award winners, others are Emmy Award winners, Taurus Stunt Award winners and more.
-The club has also been featured in numerous magazines, as well as radio shows and television programs worldwide.
+Our members have worked in front of the camera and behind the scenes on hundreds of hit television shows and blockbuster motion pictures.
+Some are Academy Award winners, Emmy Award winners, Screen Actors Guild Award winners, Taurus Stunt Award winners and more.
+The club and our members have been featured in newspapers and magazines, and on radio and television shows worldwide.